Sciss/Tumulus/README.md

 Application should be first installed via `sudo dpkg -i tumulus-pi_version_all.deb`.
 It may then be updated from within the application.
 File `tumulus-pi.desktop` should be copied to `~/.config/autostart/`.

+QJackCtl must be installed, and it must be configured to auto-start a configuration for the Behringer UMC22 at 44.1 kHz.
+'Soft' mode and 3 periods of 1024 are recommended.
+It also must load a patch bay that contains a bidirectional link between client `system` and client `Tumulus`.
+QJackCtl is launched from the main application.

+The UMC should have phantom power enabled and direct monitoring disabled.
+The headphones socket can be used to monitor the signal.

+For encoding, `flac` must be installed on the Pi (`sudo apt install flac`).

+The Pi is expected to be connected to a 320x480 pixels touch screen, the UI layout is made for this size.